+EPS uses an electric motor to assist driver steering.
+Our hardware and software work together to connect the driver with the road, taking into account driving dynamics and the operating environment.
 Depending on the type of EPS system, a computer module applies assistive power via an electric motor coupled directly to either the steering gear or the steering column.

 Column-assist EPS (CEPS) integrates system electronics (motor, controller and sensor) and the assist mechanism with the steering column.
 OEM customers that use our CEPS include: GM in various small cars, such as the Aveo; Shanghai GM in the Sonic and the Captiva sport utility vehicle (SUV); and FCA in various small cars such as the Fiat 500.
 In China, we also offer an entry-level brush motor column-assist EPS (BEPS) specifically tailored for developing markets.
-OEM customers that use our BEPS include: SGMW for the Wuling Hongguang S/S3 minivan, Bao Jun 730 MPV and Bao Jun 510/560 SUV; Changan Automobile (Group) Co., Ltd. (Changan) for the Oushang MPV, CS15 and CS70 SUV.
+OEM customers that use our BEPS include: SGMW for the Wuling Hongguang S minivan and the Bao Jun 560 SUV.